vmware-tanzu/application-accelerator-samples/python-function/DEPLOYING.md

 }
 ```

-Then you can run:
+Check for a successful response:

 ```
 curl -i -w'\n' -X POST -H "Content-Type: application/cloudevents+json" -d @cloudevent.json http://localhost:8080
 ```

-## TAP Deployment - Alpha

-### Deploying to Kubernetes
+## Tanzu Application Platform (TAP)

+Using the `config/workload.yaml` it is possible to build, test and deploy this application onto a
+Kubernetes cluster that is provisioned with Tanzu Application Platform (https://tanzu.vmware.com/application-platform).

 > NOTE: The provided `config/workload.yaml` file uses the Git URL for this sample.
 When you want to modify the source, you must push the code to your own Git repository and then update the `spec.source.git` information in the `config/workload.yaml` file.

-## Deploying to Kubernetes as a TAP workload with Tanzu CLI
+### Deploying to Kubernetes as a TAP workload with Tanzu CLI

 You need to select `Include TAP deployment resources` when generating the project for the steps below to work.